mpkuse/vins_mono_debug_pkg/README.md

     - **i.wX.pointcloud** # 3d points estimated from raws tracks. wX. world here is the 1st frame of the odometry.
 It ofcourse drifts as time passes.
     - **i.wTc**

+I am happy to provide a sample dump folder as a tarball.
+Email if you want to try.

 ### StandAlone Make
 Uses `CMakeLists.standalone.txt`